-Our primary sales strategy is to engage neuro-oncologists, oncologists and other physicians in the United States at private and group practices, hospitals, laboratories and cancer centers to educate them about our unique products and services.
+Our primary commercial strategy is to engage neuro-oncologists, oncologists and other physicians in the United States at private and group practices, hospitals, laboratories and cancer centers to educate them about our unique products and services.
 In addition, we market our clinical trial and research services to pharmaceutical and biopharmaceutical companies and clinical research organizations.
-We also market and sell molecular assay kits which enable laboratories other than Biocept to perform our testing in house.
-Sales of these kits began in the first quarter of 2019.